galinavikst/Weather-app/README.md

 3. Navigate to the index.html file and open it in your web browser
 4. Search for a city or use your current geolocation to view weather data

-Alternatively, you can simply follow the link to access the deployed app.
+Alternatively, you can simply follow the [link](https://sparkly-raindrop-0a0717.netlify.app/) to access the deployed app.

-The site was created with Api from [OpenWeather](https://openweathermap.org/api) and [deployed](https://sparkly-raindrop-0a0717.netlify.app/) on Netlify.